ReneMtz0422/Data-Analisys-Test/Problem_Description.md

 -We need a Database (In this case we use excel what i will explain it later how we work on it)

-Next Step is the Extraction.- -[Extraction](Extract.md)
+Next Step is the Extraction

+-[Extraction](Extract.md)